Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 ##### Layering (*Available only in Normal Search*)
 Creates space and cost efficient layers according to the 2DBP logic sytems
 ##### Multi-Processing
-Takes advantage of multiple cores of modern CPU's for a exponential decrase in runtime
+Takes advantage of multiple cores of modern CPU's for a exponential decrease in runtime
 ##### Beam Width (*Available only in Hyper Search*)
 Higher Beam Width = Better Solution
 It is a parameter used to control how wide our search is in the solution space